 • The New York Mets – spiritual descendants of the Giants and Dodgers, of the founding New York Knickerbockers.

-Baseball is from New York.
-Baseball is of New York.
-In its origins, traditions and most compelling history, baseball is New York.
+Baseball comes from New York.
+Baseball is an expression of New York.
+In its origins, rules and most compelling history, baseball is New York.